merry-bits/DCache/README.md

 # Distributed redundant cache

 A distributed cache written in Python using ZeroMQ.
-It allows to either set or get a key and its value.
-Both are strings.
+It enables to either set or retrieve a value by key.
+Both value and key are strings.
 An empty value can not be stored.
 Storing an empty value deletes the entry instead.

-The cache consists of server nodes which communicate with each other and distribute the cache keys between them.
-When a node leaves the cache cluster not all keys from the leaving node are lost.
+The cache consists of server nodes which communicate with each other and distribute the cache entries between them.
+When a node leaves the cache cluster not all entries from the leaving node are lost.
 Each node can answer any query and will forward a request to other nodes as necessary.

+Stored or deleted values only become consistent eventually.
+The first node that answers a get request determines the value a key has for the request made.
+Where and on how many nodes an entry will be stored depends on the key and the number of nodes in the cluster (not mentioning the nodes configuration).

 ## Installation